-Gaslighting is a form of emotional abuse that makes you question your beliefs and perception of reality.
+Gaslighting is a form of emotional abuse and manipulation.
+It involves someone making you question your beliefs, behaviors, and perception of reality.
+It can impact your sense of self.

-The term itself comes from the 1938 play “Gas Light,” later released as the 1940 and 1944 movies “Gaslight.”
-The story follows a husband who isolates and manipulates his wife with an end goal of institutionalizing her.
+The term “gaslighting” comes from the 1938 play “Gas Light,” later released as the 1940 and 1944 movies “Gaslight.”
+The story follows a husband who isolates and manipulates his wife with the goal of institutionalizing her.

-Dr. Robin Stern, co-founder and associate director for the Yale Center for Emotional Intelligence, helped bring the term “gaslighting” into public consciousness with her 2007 book “The Gaslight Effect.”
+Dr. Robin Stern, co-founder and associate director of the Yale Center for Emotional Intelligence, helped popularize the term “gaslighting” with her 2007 book, “The Gaslight Effect.”

 • insist you said or did things you know you didn’t do